Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 ## Pilot:
 A person who operates the flying controls of an aircraft.

-## plane:
+## Plane:
-a powered flying vehicle with fixed wings and a weight greater than that of the air, which can transport people from a location to a destination.
+A powered flying vehicle with fixed wings and a weight greater than that of the air, which can transport people from a location to a destination.

-## sale:
+## Sale:
-the exchange of a commodity for money; the action of selling something.
+The exchange of a commodity for money; the action of selling something.

 ## Sales manager:
-someone who is responsible for leading and guiding a team of sales people in an organization.They set sales goals & quotas, build a sales plan, analyze data, assign sales training and sales territories, mentor the members of his/her sales team and are involved in the hiring and firing process.
+Someone who is responsible for leading and guiding a team of sales people in an organization.They set sales goals & quotas, build a sales plan, analyze data, assign sales training and sales territories, mentor the members of his/her sales team and are involved in the hiring and firing process.

 ## sales officer:
 An executive that works with companies' sales teams to determine the best strategies to increase customer purchases.
 They assist higher management in developing reasonable sales goals, oversee the activities of sales employees, and collaborate with marketing teams to expand brand presence.

-## sales employee:
+## Sales employee:
-is a person who is responsible for selling tickets to a customer
+Is a person who is responsible for selling tickets to a customer

 ## Seats:
 An airline seat is a seat on an airliner in which passengers are accommodated for the duration of the journey.

 ## Schedule:
-a plan for carrying out a process or procedure, giving lists of intended events and times.
+A plan for carrying out a process or procedure, giving lists of intended events and times.

 ## Seat number:
 The number belonging to a specific chair from the aircraft.

 ## Static:
-10% price reduction for a limited period.
+Something(price) that doesn t change. it remains the same.10% price reduction for a limited period.

 ## Stewards:
 A group of people employed to work in a aircraft.